jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The [Yocto][yocto] slogan is *"It's not an embedded Linux distribution – it creates a custom one for you"*.

 The `meta-bbb` layer described below *should* be modified by you for your own particular project.
 This layer is just a template to get started.
-The two *images* contained in `meta-bbb` are examples with the common packages that I use.
+The two *images* contained in `meta-bbb` are examples with some common packages that I use.

 The Yocto version is `1.8.0` the `[fido]` branch.